charlesreid1-toy-factory/brad-pitt/docs/hotfix.md

 been cut to main.)

-### Upstream HotFix
+## Upstream HotFix

-Now let's walk through a hotfix that affects both 1.4.0 and 2.0.0.
+Now let's walk through how to deploy a hotfix that affects both 1.4.0 and 2.0.0.

 Revisiting the git diagram: